 - Vest-Type Restraint that attaches the child to the parents’ body

 Even though these types of restraint systems can be sued during the cruise portion of the flight because the child is in a helicopter or small airplane this makes them unable to be used because there is no room to store, then install these devices while in flight.
 Flights in these types of aircraft are mainly tours or charters and are usually of short duration (under 1 hour) thus, seating the child correctly before takeoff is paramount.

 I have personally seen many parents using the lap and vest-mounted systems during a helicopter ride and although they make it easier to handle and transport the child, the risk of crush injuries in the event of a hard landing is very high.

 To provide the safest means of child restraint in an aircraft the following systems SHOULD be used:

 - Booster Seat With Integrated Restraint System – For ALL children under 40 lbs

 - A Child Aviation Restraint System (CARES) – For Children 22-44 lbs

 - The Aircraft Seat Belt – For ALL children over 40 lbs

 For those of you not familiar with the CARES (Child Aviation Restraint System – Middle Photo), it is a highly portable strap that goes around the upright portion of the aircraft seat to allow shoulder straps to be worn by the child.
 This is a great little device that compacts down into a very small package and is purposely designed in several sizes to accommodate children of all ages and children with special needs that need a little more restraint.

-It is approved for use in aircraft by over 10 different countries and commonly used by many parents when traveling with young ones in all types of aircraft.
+It is approved for use in aircraft by over 10 different countries and is commonly used by many parents when traveling with young ones in all types of aircraft.